hoffstadt/DearPyGui/docs/README.md

 ---

 #### Themes
-_MarvelSandbox_ currently includes 10 themes:
+_DearPyGui_ currently includes 10 themes:
 <BR>![Themes](../../assets/Themes.PNG?raw=true)

 #### Plotting/Graphing
-_MarvelSandbox_ includes a plotting API built using ImPlot.
+_DearPyGui_ includes a plotting API built using ImPlot.
 <BR>![BasicUsageExample](../../assets/PlottingExample1.PNG?raw=true)

 #### Drawings
-_MarvelSandbox_ includes a drawing API to create custom drawings.
+_DearPyGui_ includes a drawing API to create custom drawings.
 <BR>![BasicUsageExample](../../assets/DrawingExample1.PNG?raw=true)

 #### Logging
-_MarvelSandbox_ includes a logging API that also acts as a python output console.
+_DearPyGui_ includes a logging API that also acts as a python output console.
 <BR>![BasicUsageExample](../../assets/LoggingExample1.PNG?raw=true)

 #### Built-in IDE
 If you choose not to use your own IDE, we have provided a basic built-in IDE for creating and testing apps.
-To use the built-in IDE just call the _MarvelSandbox_ executable with the **--editor** flag: ```MarvelSandbox.exe --editor```
+To use the built-in IDE just call the _DearPyGui_ executable with the **--editor** flag: ```MarvelSandbox.exe --editor```
 <BR>![BasicUsageExample](../../assets/IDEExample1.PNG?raw=true)

 #### Built-in Documentation
-Using the ```show_documentation()``` command opens the built-in documentation window which displays all _MarvelSandbox_ commands and constants, along with information on their usage.
+Using the ```show_documentation()``` command opens the built-in documentation window which displays all _DearPyGui_ commands and constants, along with information on their usage.
 <BR>![BasicUsageExample](../../assets/DocumentationExample.PNG?raw=true)

 ### Current Dependencies